Hebrews 11:7

 v.
 7

 God instructed Noah to “pitch” the ark inside and out with a waterproof sealant (Gen. 6:14).
 The term “pitch” is kaphar and probably referred to a type of bitumen or asphalt.
-Kaphar also means payment or ransom (Ex.
-30:12).The same root word in its various forms means “to atone by offering a substitute; to appease; to purge or cleanse from sin” (Ps.
+Kaphar also means “payment or ransom” (Ex.
+30:12).The same root word in various forms means “to atone by offering a substitute; to appease; to purge or cleanse from sin” (Ps.
 65:3).
 It can also mean “to cover, hide or conceal”.
 In Psalms, kaphar is used concerning God’s forgiveness (78:38).
 It is utilized regarding reconciliation (Ez.
 45:15 & Dan.
 9:24).
 In II Chronicles kaphar is interpreted as “pardon” (30:18).
 A derivation of this term (kapporeth) refers to the mercy seat atop the Ark of the Covenant (Ex.
 25:17).
 The kaphar sealing the ark symbolized the sealing of Noah’s redemption.
 Kaphar was that which would not allow the waters of judgment to touch God’s people.

 The flood was: